Naveenfxinnovation/fx-terraform-module-aws-virtual-machine/README.md

 # Terraform module: Virtual Machine (EC2, AutoScaling Group)

+This module have the following features, they are all optional:

-Create X EC2/AutoScaling Group instances with X extra volumes, encrypted by default.
+- X EC2 instances or one AutoScaling Group with X capacity.
+- X extra volumes attached to each instances, encrypted by default, with optional KMS key (only for EC2).
+- X extra network interfaces attached to each instances (only for EC2).
+- A Key Pair shared with all instances.
+- Elastic IPS for each instances and/or for specific extra network interfaces (only for EC2).

 This module creates the same kind of instances.
 They share the same features.